Data-pageup/FIFA-2026-Outcome-Prediction-Using-Poisson-Regression-and-Monte-Carlo-Simulation/README.md

 ## Acknowledgements

 Inspired by and built upon the work of **Anas Riad**.
-Portions of the project structure and methodology were adapted from his World Cup prediction project.
+Portions of the project structure were adapted from his World Cup prediction project.